 For more information on the App Store, see App Store Overview.

 |Local widgets||Either widgets that are a part of a starter app, or widgets created by your or your team locally via the Desktop Modeler.
 For more information on developing widgets, see the Custom Widget Development how-to’s.
 As a rule local widgets will be listed in the Add-ons category.
 For more information on categories, see section 3 Widgets by Category.||Apps created in the Developer Portal/Desktop Modeler|

 5 Adding the App Store Widgets

 You can add App Store widgets to your app by downloading them directly in the Widgets tab in the Web Modeler.
-These widgets are a subset of all widgets available in the app store: only the ones that are approved for use in the Web Modeler can be downloaded by the user.
-You can also update them once the update is available.
-For more information on the widgets updating, see App Settings in the Web Modeler.
+These widgets are a subset of all widgets available in the app store: you can only download the ones that are approved for use in the Web Modeler.
+You can also update them if an update is available.

 To add an App Store widget, do the following: